 Pivot tables are another powerful feature built into spreadsheet tools to help you reorganize your data and summarize it in a new way, hence the name “pivot.”
 Yet pivot tables are often overlooked by people who were never taught about them, or have not yet discovered how to use them.
-In this section, we’ll start with a large dataset of around 3,000 readers of this book who responded to a quick public survey.
+Let’s learn this skill using the reader survey sample dataset we described at the top of the chapter.
 Each row represents an individual reader, including their occupation and prior level of experience with data visualization.
 You’ll learn how to “pivot” this individual-level data into a new table that displays the total number of reader responses by two categories: occupation and experience level.

 Open this Google Sheet of Hands-On Data Visualization reader public survey responses in a new tab in your browser.
 Log into your Google Drive account, and go to File > Make a Copy to edit your own version.

 Or, if you have already created your own copy for the prior section on Formulas and Functions, delete row 2 that contains our calculations, because we don’t want those getting mixed into our pivot table.

 Go to Data > Pivot Table, and on the next screen, select Create in a new sheet, as shown in Figure 3.30.
 The new sheet will include a Pivot Table tab at the bottom.

 - In the Pivot table editor screen, you can regroup data from the first sheet by adding rows, columns, and values.
 First, click the Rows Add button and select Occupation, which displays the unique entries in that column, as shown in Figure 3.31.

 - Next, to count the number of responses for each entry, click the Values Add button and select Occupation again.
 Google Sheets will automatically summarize the values by COUNTA, meaning it displays the frequency of each textual response, as shown in Figure 3.32.